 Seat pitch is 32 inches on both planes, which is slightly above industry standard and fairly comfortable for most passengers of average size.

-Seat width is 19 inches on the 787 and a slightly narrower 18 inches on the A350.
+Seat width is 17.5 inches on the 787 and a slightly wider 18 inches on the A350.
 All seats have an adjustable headrest and much slimmer armrest, which helps with maximising space.

 The recline of 6 inches is generous and comfortable—even in the last row.